-The Apsley Farms estate is an 1150-acre (465 Ha) site in the heart of the Hampshire countryside.
+The Apsley Farms estate is a 1150-acre (465 Ha) site in the heart of the Hampshire countryside.
 The estate is a couple of miles north-east of Andover, and borders the Bourne river.
-With excellent transport links to Oxford, the South Coast, London and the South West, we are well-placed to serve customers throughout the south of England.
+The farm is well-placed to serve customers throughout the south of England.

-About 900 acres (364 Ha) of the site is arable land, mainly given over to rye, barley and maize.
-The site also houses some of the UK’s most advanced facilities for producing biogas, sustainable electricity, food-industry standard carbon dioxide, and renewable soil improvers.
+About 900 acres (364 Ha) of the site is arable land, mainly given over to rye, barley and maize crops.
+The site also houses some of the UK’s most advanced facilities for producing biogas, sustainable electricity, food-grade carbon dioxide (co2) and renewable soil improvers.
 The biogas plant includes:

 - Biodigester 1

 - Biodigester 2

 - Lagoon LS3